 Since the Sokoto caliphate, which ruled parts of what is now northern Nigeria, Niger and southern Cameroon, fell under British control in 1903, there has been resistance among some of the area's Muslims to Western education.

-Against this background, the charismatic Muslim cleric, Mohammed Yusuf, formed Boko Haram in Maiduguri in 2002.
+Against this background, charismatic Muslim cleric Mohammed Yusuf formed Boko Haram in Maiduguri in 2002.
 He set up a religious complex, which included a mosque and an Islamic school.

 Many poor Muslim families from across Nigeria, as well as neighbouring countries, enrolled their children at the school.